ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
 It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

 ---

+## Phred Quality Score (Genomics)
+**Date:** February 22, 2026

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** January 31, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** June 05, 2026

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** July 27, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** December 28, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## Phred Quality Score (Genomics)
+**Date:** November 24, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** September 24, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---